-(i.e., occurrences of a given URL) as well as the mean background rate for each category and social network.
-The background rate defines the rate at which events occur excluding the influence of the platforms included in the model; the background rate includes events created spontaneously on each network, such as by a user reading the original article and then posting a link to, or those generated by another platform not monitored by us, such as Facebook.
-The number of events for Russian state-sponsored news sources is substantially lower than the number of events from other mainstream and alternative news sources.
-This is expected since the former only includes one news source (RT), however, it is interesting that the background rates for these URLs are higher than for other mainstream and alternative news, meaning that events from Russian state-sponsored news are more likely to occur spontaneously, either from platforms we do not measure or posted by users directly.
+To study the dissemination of different types of content, we look at three different sets of URLs: 1) The complete set of all URLs posted by Russian trolls; 2) The subset of URLs for Russian statesponsored news, namely, RT (Russia Today); and 3) The subset of URLs from other mainstream and alternative news sources using the list provided by [29].
+Table 7 summarizes the number of URLs, number of events (i.e., occurrences of a given URL) as well as the mean background rate for each category and social network.
+The background rate defines the rate at which events occur excluding the influence of the platforms included in the model; the background rate includes events created spontaneously on each platform, such as by a user sharing the article from the original source, or those generated by another platform not monitored by us like Facebook.
+The number of events for Russian state-sponsored news sources is substantially lower than the number of events from other news sources.
+This is expected since the former only includes one news source (RT), however, it is interesting that the background rates for these URLs are higher than for other news sources, meaning that events from Russian state-sponsored news are more likely to occur spontaneously.

 Fitting a Hawkes model yields a weight matrix, which characterizes the strength of the connections between the groups we study.
-Each weight value, represents the connection strength from one group to another and can be interpreted as the expected number of subsequent events that will occur on the second group after each event on the first.
-The mean weight values over all URLs, as well as for the URLs from Russian statesponsored outlets and other mainstream and alternative URLs are presented in Fig. 11.

-In Figure 11(a), which shows the mean weights for all URLs, we observe that for /pol/, Reddit, and normal users on Twitter, the greatest weights are from each group to itself, meaning that reposts/retweets on the same site are more common than sharby coloration).

-Figure 12: Estimated mean percentages of events created because of other events for (a) all URLs and (b) Russian state-sponsored URLs (R) and other mainstream and alternative news URLs (O).
-We also show the difference between the two categories of news (also indicated ing the URL to the other platforms.
-For the Russian Trolls on Twitter, however, the weight is greater from the trolls to Twitter than from the trolls to themselves, perhaps reflecting their use as an avenue for disseminating information to normal Twitter users.

-From Figure 11(b), we observe that, in most cases, the connections are stronger for non-Russia state-sponsored news, indicating that regular users are more inclined to share news articles from mainstream and alternative news sources.
-Looking at the Russian trolls and normal Twitter users, we see that the trolls are more likely to retweet or repost Russian state-sponsored URLs from normal Twitter users than other news sources; conversely, normal Twitter users are more likely to retweet or repost Russian state-sponsored URLs from the troll accounts.
+Each weight value represents the connection strength from one group to another and can be interpreted as the expected number of subsequent events that will occur on the second group after each event on the first.
+The mean weight values over all URLs, as well as for the URLs from RT and other news URLs, are presented in Fig. 10.
+We observe that for /pol/, Reddit, and normal users on Twitter, the greatest weights are from each group to itself, meaning that reposts/retweets on the same site are more common than sharing the URL to the other platforms (Fig. 10(a)).
+For the Russian Trolls on Twitter, however, the weight is greater from the trolls to Twitter than from the trolls to themselves, perhaps reflecting their use as an avenue for disseminating information to normal Twitter users (Fig. 10(b)).
+Also, we observe that, in most cases, the connections are stronger for non-Russia state-sponsored news, indicating that regular users are more inclined to share news articles from mainstream and alternative news sources.

-In order to assess the significance of our results, we perform two-sample Kolmogorov-Smirnov tests on the weight distributions for the Russian state-sponsored news URLs and the other news URLs for each source-destination platform pair (depicted as stars in the Fig. 11(b)).
-Small p value means there is a statistically significant difference in the way that Russian state-sponsored URLs propagate from the source to the destination platform.
-Most of the source-destination pairs have no statistical significance, however for the Russian trolls-Twitter users pair, we find statistically significance difference with p < 0.01.
+Looking at the Russian trolls and normal Twitter users, we see that the trolls are more likely to retweet Russian state-sponsored URLs from normal Twitter users than other news sources; conversely, normal Twitter users are more likely to retweet Russian state-sponsored URLs from the troll accounts.
+In order to assess the Disinformation Warfare significance of our results, we perform two-sample Kolmogorov-Smirnov tests on the weight distributions for the RT URLs and the other news URLs for each source-destination platform pair (depicted as stars in the Fig. 10(b)).
+Small p value means there is a statistically significant difference in the way that RT URLs propagate from the source to the destination platform.
+Most of the source-destination pairs have no statistical significance, however for the Russian trolls- Twitter users pair, we find significance difference with p < 0.01.